 Information for Early Childhood Centres/Kohanga Reo staff and parents/caregivers of children

 The Bay of Plenty and Lakes districts, like other parts of the country, have seen an increased number of whooping cough cases in recent months.
 Whooping cough is a serious and highly infectious disease and is spread through the community by coughing and sneezing.
 Young children, especially babies under 12 months of age and those with a weak immune system (immunocompromised) can become extremely ill from whooping cough.

-For further information, please read the following letter for ECE staff and information sheet for parents/caregivers:
+For further information, please read the following letter for schools and ECEs, and the information sheet for parents/caregivers:

 Information for schools, students and parents of students

 Immunisation against whooping cough is effective, so students are encouraged to be up-to-date with their immunisations.
 Parents should ensure young children and babies are immunised on time and that the first scheduled immunisations for babies are not delayed.
 From 1 January 2013 and until the whooping cough outbreak finishes, all pregnant women can get a free whooping cough vaccine between 28 and 38 weeks of pregnancy from their GP.